MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 - The server role is a fixed role that provides administrator access to an Analysis Services server instance.
 Server roles don't apply to Power BI.
 Instead, Power BI uses [workspace roles](/power-bi/collaborate-share/service-roles-new-workspaces).

-- Database roles are defined by model authors and administrators to control access to a model database and data for non-administrator users.
+- Database roles are defined by model authors and administrators to control access to a model database and data for users.

 Roles defined for a tabular model are database roles.
-These roles contain members consisting of users or groups that have specific permissions that define the action those members can take on the model database.
-A role is created as a separate object in the database, and applies only to the database in which that role is created.
-The model author adds users and groups to the role, who by default has Administrator permissions on the workspace database server; for a deployed model, role members are added by an administrator.
+These roles contain users or groups that have specific permissions that define the action those members can take on the model database.
+A role is created as a separate object in the database, and applies only to the database that the role is created in.
+The model author adds users and groups to the role.
+By default, the model author has Administrator permissions on the workspace database server; for a deployed model, role members are added by an administrator.

 Roles in tabular models can be further defined with row filters, also known as *row-level-security*.
 Row filters use DAX expressions to define the rows in a table, and any related rows in the many direction, that a user can query.
 Row filters using DAX expressions can only be defined for the *Read* and *Read and Process* permissions.
 In Power BI, model roles are defined in Power BI Desktop and apply only to row-level security.
 To learn more, see [Row filters](#row-filters) later in this article.